steveberardi/starplot/docs/reference-mapplot.md

-**Map plots are general-purpose maps of the sky.** They're not dependent on an observer's location, but they are dependent on time if you want to include the planets and/or the moon in the plot.

-There are four supported projections for map plots:

-- Mercator (the default)
-- Stereographic North
-- Stereographic South
-- Mollweide
-- Miller
+**Map plots are general-purpose maps of the sky.** They support a variety of [projections](#map-projections) (including a few perspective based projections that help show what the sky looks like at a particular time and place).

 ::: starplot.MapPlot
     options: